lhumphrey/OpenUxAS_Docs/tutorials/addingServices/addGeneralCppService.md

 ## Creating the example C++ service

-After copying the template file and going through the basic steps above, we end up with the following header file
+After copying the template source and header files and going through the basic steps above, we end up with the following header file

 ```cpp
 /*